-(a) Junior Musicians are to be given 4 No. Lyres GM in lieu of Badges Globe and Laurel.
+(a) Junior Musicians are to be given 4 No. Lyres GM or anodised in lieu of Badges Globe and Laurel.

 (b) Not to be issued to Band Ranks or Buglers.

-(c) Ranks entered before 1st September, 1959, may be in possession of boots, ankle, Navy pattern and shoes, brown canvas, in lieu.
+(c) Ranks entered before 1st September, 1969, may be in possession of boots, ankle, Navy pattern and shoes, brown canvas, in lieu.

 (d) Not compulsory after initial training.

-(e) Issued to men and to juniors entered for the first time on or after 1st July, 1951.

-(f) To be issued immediately prior to commencing Cooks qualifying course only.
+(e) To be issued immediately prior to commencing Cooks qualifying course only.

-(g) Issue to be restricted to juniors.
+(f) Issue to be restricted to Juniors.

-(h) Band Ranks only.
+(g) Band Ranks only.

-(k) Buglers only.
+(h) Buglers only.

-(j) Buglers and Musicians only.
+(i) Buglers and Musicians only.

-(l) Buglers are to be provided with 2 prs.
+(k) Buglers are to be provided with 2 prs.

-(m) To be issued to:-
+(l) To be issued to:-

 (i) All Musicians and Junior Musicians on being rated Musician;

 (ii) Junior Buglers who are sufficiently well trained to play in bands;

 (iii) Ex-Buglers and other ranks in H.M.
 Ships who perform in bands on ceremonial occasions.

-(n) Not to be issued to Band Ranks.
-Musicians are to be given one pair of boots, ankle, Navy pattern and
+(m) Not to be issued to Band Ranks.

-Junior Musicians one extra pair of boots, ankle, Army pattern in lieu.

-(o) After issue this item will form part of the housewife.

-(p) Issued on personal loan to National Service ranks.

-(q) Junior Musicians to be issued with trousers and tunics as follows:-
+(n) After issue this item will form part of the housewife. (o) Junior Musicians to be issued with trousers and tunics as follows:-

-(i) On Entry
+(i) On entry

 Trousers serge 2 Prs.

 Trousers tweed 1 Pr.

 Tunics serge 2 No.

 (ii) On completion of 2 years' service

 Trousers tweed 1 Pr.

 Tunics serge 1 No.

-(r) Underwear to be of optional pattern at the ranks choice.
+(p) Underwear to be of optional pattern at the ranks choice.